 Protection Against the GIFShell Attack

-- Disable external access: By default Microsoft Teams, allows external user to send messages to tenant user.
-Many organization admins are not even aware, that their organization allows for External Teams collaboration.
-External access feature allows Teams users from outside organization to find, call, chat, and set up meetings in Teams.
+- Disable external access: By default Microsoft Teams allows external users to send messages to tenant users.
+Many organization admins are unaware that their organization allows for External Teams collaboration.
+The external access feature allows Teams users from outside the organization to find, call, chat, and set up meetings in Teams.

-- Disable external domain access: Microsoft Teams provide options to block all external domain or to Allow only specific external domains.
+- Disable external domain access: Microsoft Teams provides options to block all external domains or Allow only specific ones.

-- Disable unmanaged external teams start conversation: Restrict teams user to communicate with external teams.
+- Disable unmanaged external teams.
+Start a conversation: Restrict the team’s user to communicate with external teams.